jmilkiewicz/OverheadCourse/signups/index.markdown

 - are unable to transition from defense to attack effectively and/or
 - can not play against hard hitters

-While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can hinder progress and limit your true potential.
+While it's natural to be ambitious and strive for greatness, rushing without a solid foundation can make more harm than benefits.

-If you have doubt which training would be better for you then select *Padel essentials*.
+If you find yourself unsure about which course to choose, we recommend opting for the *Padel Essentials* over *Defense* for a well-rounded foundation in padel skills

-If you are still not convinced, don't hesitate to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>, so we can help you make the most informative decision.
+However, if you still have any further doubts or need assistance with selecting the right course for you, please feel free to contact us <a href="https://www.instagram.com/manusoler_padel" target="_blank">@manusoler_padel</a> or <a class="u-email" href="mailto:manupadelin@gmail.com">manupadelin@gmail.com</a>.
+We are here to help you make the best choice for your padel journey.

 *Please note that detailed training program will be adjusted to the level of experience/skills of participants.*